 Advising the UFS on any matter referred to it by the Steering Committee or the UFS.

 Recommending new policies or procedures to the UFS from issues originating from the committee members.

+Reviewing proposed amendments to the UFS Bylaws and making recommendations if appropriate.

 Membership

-The Policies and Procedures Committee shall consist of six faculty members elected by the UFS for two-year staggered terms, the UFS President and the President-Elect or Past-President.
+The Policies and Procedures Committee shall consist of six faculty members elected by the UFS to staggered, two-year terms, and the President-Elect or Past-President of the UFS.
 The University Provost or his/her designee, shall be an ex officio nonvoting member.
-The Chair of the committee shall be the President-Elect or Past-President of the UFS.
+The Committee will select a Chair from the Committee members.

 Meetings